 - Provide an increasing amount of full scholarships and bursaries considering diversity.

-- Some programs will have participant fees; others will be made available free of charge and/or subsidized through bursaries or grants for families experiencing difficulties.
+- Some programs will have participant fees; others will be made available free of charge and/or subsidized through bursaries or grants for families experiencing difficulties. - Remove Communication Barriers:

 - Provide access through video auditions when necessary.